rafaelnilton/react-the-powerpuff-girls-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Run the npm test command to run the tests
 ### `npm test`

 Launches the test runner in the interactive watch mode.\